What Special Preparations Must be Made in the Jewish Home for Passover?

 A. Any food or food product containing fermented grain products (Chametz) may not be used or remain in a Jew’s possession on Passover.
 Even foods with minute amounts of Chametz ingredients, or foods processed on utensils which are used for other Chametz-containing foods, are not permissible for Passover use.

-B. Ashkenazic Jews, (Jews of Eastern European descent) also do not eat many legumes (Kitniot) – beans, corn, peas, rice, etc. and products containing them as ingredients throughout Passover, while Sephardic, Yemenite and Oriental Jewish custom varies from one community to another.
+B. Ashkenazic Jews, (Jews of Eastern European descent) also do not eat many legumes (Kitniyot) – beans, corn, peas, rice, etc. and products containing them as ingredients throughout Passover, while Sephardic, Yemenite and Oriental Jewish custom varies from one community to another.

-C. Because of the large number of food products which contain Chametz or Kitniot ingredients, only food products manufactured under reliable rabbinical supervision should be purchased for Passover use.
+C. Because of the large number of food products which contain Chametz or Kitniyot ingredients, only food products manufactured under reliable rabbinical supervision should be purchased for Passover use.
 That includes beverages, condiments, spices, and all processed foods such as fruits and vegetables, fish, meat and dairy products, and especially, baked goods.

 F. Any person with a medical condition must consult his or her physician and rabbi to ascertain the medicines that should be taken during the holiday, and any special procedures that should be followed.